 The maple and bacon give them a breakfast taste upon first taste, but as you chew, you’ll get a hint of oakiness from the bourbon.
 Oh, the combination is so good, y’all.

-Also, they’re oh-so-decadent, small batch and perfect for a small gathering, like the one I’ll be having this weekend with my (newly minted!) family of four.
+Also, these small batch cupcakes are oh-so-decadent and perfect for a small gathering, like the one I’ll be having this weekend with our (newly minted!) family of four.

 Maple and bacon in a cupcake with BOURBON?
 You’re taking it a little far here, Erin.